 The Mother as well, although she was originally human.

 Teleporters and Transporters: Green beams that levitate people before teleporting them.
 A large chunk of Jen's bar is taken in this way as are the main characters.
 Later an entire passenger plane is teleported into the ship.

 The Mother AKA the Sphere's sentience probably counts as well, given that she was originally a human who escaped and fought the Keepers until she reached the core and took over from the original Sphere's sentience, who was weary of life.
-Somewhat averted by her general Jerk Ass nature in the game.
-What did you expect?
+She's grown weary as well, and plans to have Tommy replace her... of course, she's a misanthropic asshole, so What did you expect?

 Would Hurt a Child: Many, MANY children were harmednote or brutally shredded apart by aliens or spirits in the making of this game.